stuntrally/stuntrally3/docs/Developing.md

 **_ToDo:_**
 This **broke** [TerraShadowMapper](../src/Terra/TerraShadowMapper.cpp) shadowmap generation (mostly for heights below 0).
 and terrain **shadowmap** is disabled.

+Good info [in post](https://forums.ogre3d.org/viewtopic.php?p=555308#p555308), how it works and [where (2nd half)](https://forums.ogre3d.org/viewtopic.php?p=555280#p555280) to change.

-BTW it took way too long, 5 sec at start, possibly due to compute shader building.
+Old: BTW it took way too long, 5 sec at start, possibly due to compute shader building.
 It's this `if (!m_bGenerateShadowMap)` and `return;  //**  5 sec delay` below.
 Set earlier `,bGenerateShadowMap( 0 )  //** ter par  //^^ todo: 1 in ed`.
-Good info [in post](https://forums.ogre3d.org/viewtopic.php?p=555308#p555308), how it works and [where (2nd half)](https://forums.ogre3d.org/viewtopic.php?p=555280#p555280) to change.

 This also **broke** terrain page **visibility**.
 Likely decreasing Fps, no idea how much.
 Made all visible in `Terra::isVisible` for `if (!bNormalized)`.